Philippine Area of Responsibility

 The Philippine Area of Responsibility (PAR) is an area in the Northwestern Pacific where PAGASA, the Philippines' national meteorological agency, monitors weather occurrences.
-Significant weather disturbances, specifically typhoons that enter or develop in the PAR, are given Philippine-specific names.
+Significant weather disturbances, specifically tropical cyclones that enter or develop in the PAR, are given Philippine-specific names.

 Boundary

 The area is bounded by six points namely (clockwise):

-This area encompasses almost all of the land territory of the Philippines, except for the southernmost portions of the province of Tawi-Tawi, and some of the country's claimed islands in the Spratlys.
+This area encompasses almost all of the exclusive economic zone territory of the Philippines, except for the southernmost portions of the province of Tawi-Tawi, and some of the country's claimed islands in the Spratlys.
 The area also includes the main island of Palau, most of Taiwan, as well as portions of the Malaysian state of Sabah, the Japanese prefecture of Okinawa (Miyakojima, Tarama, Ishigaki, Taketomi, Yonaguni) and a small patch of land in Brunei (Brunei–Muara District).